The Zaimokuiwa Rocks of Obara in Shiraishi are a natural phenomenon, a spectacular spot for viewing columnar joints! [Miyagi Prefecture]

 Obara's Timber Rock (Shiroishi City, Miyagi Prefecture)

-The columnar joints look like a row of timber, hence the name "Zaimokuiwa" (Zaimoku Rock).
+The columnar jointing resemblesa row of timbers, hence the name "timber rock."

 Old tales passed down around Zaimokuiwa